Last reviewed on 4th January 2022

 It can sometimes be easier to get a mortgage if you’re a teacher.
 The main reason being is that lenders typically see teachers as low-risk applicants.
 This is because you have a career in education and are likely to be in the profession long term.

 Lenders base their mortgage assessments largely on risk and affordability.
 This is why working in a certain profession can give lenders confidence in your application.
 For instance, professionals such as doctors, lawyers and accountants often find it easier to get a mortgage than others.

 Lenders recognise that becoming a teacher isn’t a decision that you’ve perhaps taken lightly.
-As a result of making a career choice, it’s much less likely that you’ll change career paths at a later date.
+As you’ve made a career choice, it’s much less likely that you’ll change career paths at a later date.
 This can give lenders confidence that you’ll be able to pay your mortgage as time goes on.